Skip to main content

 The Warm Home Discount is a one-off £150 discount given to eligible domestic electricity customers to help with their energy costs.
 It's usually paid between October and March of each scheme year.
 It's a Government scheme funded by participating energy suppliers like us.
 It’s designed to help people who need it most.

-• You or you partner were named on the domestic electricity bill on 13 August 2023.
+• You or your partner were named on the domestic electricity account.

-• You were supplied by part of the OVO Family on the 13th August.
-If you were supplied by another supplier participating in the scheme on the 13th August, that supplier will be told to give you the discount even if we're now supplying you.
+• You were supplied by OVO on the qualifying date.
+If you were supplied by another supplier participating in the scheme on the qualifying date, that supplier will be told to give you the discount even if we're now supplying you.

 • You or your partner got the Guaranteed element of Pension Credit on the qualifying date.

-• You or you partner were named on the domestic electricity bill on 13 August 2023.
+• You or your partner must be named on the electric account.

 Scotland